Khary Penebaker

-Khary D. Penebaker (/kərˈiːˈpɛnibeɪkər/ kə-REE PEN-ee-bay-kər; born October 22, 1977) is an American businessman, political candidate, and member of the Democratic National Committee.
+Khary D. Penebaker (/kərˈiːˈpɛnibeɪkər/ kə-REE PEN-ee-bay-kər; born October 22, 1977) is an American businessman, political candidate, and former representative to the Democratic National Committee.

 Personal life

 Penebaker was born in Cincinnati, Ohio in 1977.
 Penebaker's mother Joyce committed suicide by self-inflicted gunshot on September 9, 1979.
 He graduated from Marquette University High School in 1996 and received a degree in marketing from the University of Wisconsin–Milwaukee in 2001, where he was a successful athlete in track and field.

 Career

 Penebaker is an American businessman and entrepreneur in the roofing industry.
 He has received industry awards such as 2004 Supplier of the Year Award from the Wisconsin Supplier Development Council, Madison FAAIR Award Recipient (Focused Affirmative Action Initiative and Results); Recognizing Accomplishments in Workforce Diversity (2010) and the 2010 Minority Business Contractor of the Year Award from Wisconsin's Daily Reporter.
 He has volunteered as a spokesperson for several crime and safety-oriented organizations, including Moms Demand Action and Everytown for Gun Safety, and he is a strong advocate for suicide prevention.